 Indeed, no matter what career you pursue, you’ll likely have to go to an office, so considering the work environment is crucial.
 For instance, if you love structure, you may prefer a 9-5 job.
 If you want to work remotely, you are able to work on your own schedule.
 But some companies may require you to work during certain “core” hours.

 Tip #5: Learn as much as you can

 One mistake that people make when choosing a career path is planning out the perfect career without learning things that may be relevant.

 Instead of just reading about new careers and the paths you could take, try out as many things as you can.
 Sign up for a class at your local college, or audit an online class, or follow a few tutorials in some fields of interest.
 By doing so, you’ll be able to get hands-on experience with different fields, which will help you better understand what to expect going forward.

 You may realize, for example, that data science, while an interesting career path, involves too much mathematics for you.
 But, you’ll only be able to realize that if you spend some time learning about data science.
 It’s much better to explore many options and fail at a few than to invest in one before you are ready.

 Tip #6: Do what you love

 When you’re thinking about a new career to pursue, ask yourself: “What do I love?
 What are the things that you enjoy doing, which I would do even if I would not get paid?”
 For a moment, instead of worrying about the optics of a job, let yourself imagine what work you would love to do.

 The Bottom Line

-Choosing a new career is never easy as there are so many career options out there.
+Life after coding bootcamp is never easy as there are so many career options out there.
+This means there can be making outcomes after coding bootcamp.
 You could be an accountant, web developer, data scientist, or chef.
 With so many options out there, it may feel impossible for you to choose.